-is the author of FRONT DESK (Arthur Levine/Scholastic), an award-winning debut middle grade novel about a 10 year old Chinese American immigrant girl who manages the front desk of a motel while her parents clean the rooms.
-FRONT DESK has earned four starred reviews, is an Amazon Best Book of the Year, a Washington Post Best Book of the Year, a Kirkus Best Book of the Year, a School Library Journal Best Book of the Year, a NPR Best Book of the Year, and a Publisher's Weekly Best Book of the Year.
+is the author of FRONT DESK (Scholastic) and the winner of the 2018 Asian Pacific American Award for Literature.
+FRONT DESK is an award-winning debut middle grade novel about a 10 year old Chinese American immigrant girl who manages the front desk of a motel while her parents clean the rooms.
+FRONT DESK was awarded the 2018 Asian Pacific American Award for Literature, the Parents' Choice Gold Medal, is the 2019 Global Read Aloud, and has earned numerous other honors including being named an Amazon Best Book of the Year, a Washington Post Best Book of the Year, a Kirkus Best Book of the Year, a School Library Journal Best Book of the Year, a NPR Best Book of the Year, and a Publisher's Weekly Best Book of the Year.

 Kelly immigrated to America when she was 6 years old and grew up in Southern California, where she and her parents worked in three different motels.
 She eventually left the motels and went to college at the age of 13 and law school at the age of 17.
 She is a graduate of UC Berkeley, where she majored in Political Science, and Harvard Law School.
 After law school, she gave up law to pursue her passion of writing and teaching children writing.
 She is the founder of The Kelly Yang Project (kellyyang.edu.hk), a leading writing and debating program for kids in Asia.